goldfirere/cs113/policies.md

 Exams
 -----

-This course has three exams: TODO, TODO, and TODO.
+This course has three exams: March 6, April 10, and May 3.
+Note that the first exam doesn't occur until quite late in the semester.
 Exams will be open-book and
 open-note, but you will not be able to interact with a computer.
 More details will be discussed as the exams approach.